xrplvision/xrpl.vision/README.md

 Welcome to the **xrpl.vision** repository!

-This project provides a community-driven Unique Node List (UNL) for XRP, the XRP Ledger and the Internet of Value.

 ## Overview

-The xrpl.vision project serves as a hub for the first community-driven Unique Node List (UNL) for the XRP Ledger.
+The xrpl.vision project serves as a hub for the first community-driven Unique Node List (UNL) for XRP, the XRP Ledger and the Internet of Value.

 ## Features